juju/docs/src/en/developer-debugging.md

 The queue can be halted by exiting with an `exit 1` command, which will flag the hook as failed.
-Juju will revert to its normal behaviour of suspending everything until this error status is resolved, which you can do by issuing the command (from your juju terminal window, not the debugging window) of `juju resolved <unit>`.
+Juju will revert to its normal behaviour of suspending everything until this error status is resolved, which you can do by issuing the command (from your Juju terminal window, not the debugging window) of `juju resolved <unit>`.

 You can finish your debugging session by closing all windows in the tmux